ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: available_paths

-        Returns a comma separated list of the configurable paths available for use based on your instrument configuration.
+        Returns a list of the configurable paths available for use based on your instrument configuration.

         The following table lists the characteristics of this property.